 - Same hipster blanket that is placed slanted on purpose

-I booked in a few of these ‘hipster apartments’ to see how it really feels to stay in one.
-I noticed that most of the apartments are not as clean as advertised, the interior is either too mainstream hipster or tacky.
+I booked in a few of these ‘hipster apartments’ to see how it feels like stay in one.
+I noticed that most of the apartments are not as clean as advertised; the interior is either too mainstream hipster or tacky.
 The kitchen is also not well equipped enough for me to make myself something.

-Armed with this knowledge, I came up with a 4 step formula for my own business to stand out from the tough competition with minimal costs:
+Armed with this knowledge, I came up with a 4 step formula for my own business to stand out from the fierce competition with minimal costs:

 - AVOID the hipster theme at all costs and go in the opposite direction.
-I focus to make my apartment as close to a real home as possible.
+I focus on making my apartment as close to a real home as possible.

 - Nobody put live plants as it is very high maintenance.
 So I placed loads of live plants to have a more homey feel.

-- I place nice outdoor chairs, table, and an ashtray at the balcony for people who smoke (some book my place specifically for this reason).
+- I place beautiful outdoor chairs, tables, and an ashtray at the balcony for people who smoke (some book my place specifically for this reason).